 - In the Reference box enter your warrant reference number i.e 13/00499/NBH or if you do not have a reference please enter your name.

 - Add the Amount you intend to pay i.e £100.00.

 - In the Optional Description box enter the site postal address with postcode.

 To pay over the telephone using a debit or credit card call 03451 55 11 22.
-Please note there is a 1.25% charge for credit card payments.
 You will be issued with a unique reference number as a receipt of payment.

 Please phone us on 03451 55 11 22 to arrange a Bank Transfer.

-Whatever payment method you choose please ensure we receive your payment within 5 working days of us receiving your building warrant application.
-We are no longer able to accept cash or cheque.
+For all payment types, please make sure we receive your fee within 5 working days of your building warrant application.

 Fife Council offers a pre-submission discussion service to allow customers to discuss their works and help them before entering the building warrant process.

 In general, the service is most appropriate for large scale developments involving complex design and construction matters and it is not anticipated that this option will be taken up for smaller scale building work.